Reading Time: 7 minutes

 They have fully envisioned their dream body.

-Many men want a muscular upper body, 6 pack abdominals, and athletic legs.
+Many men want a muscular upper body, 6-pack abdominals, big arms, and athletic legs.

-Many women want a bigger and rounder butt, lean legs, and a stomach that is ironed flat.
+Many women want a bigger and rounder butt, lean legs, and a stomach that is ironed flatter than one of my shirts.

 These goals are attainable but you have to put in the work to make it happen.
 Saying you want it is one thing, but doing the work is the real thing.